 If you are in the market for technical support, it’s important to understand what an SLA is.
 Also, to know what to look for when hiring your next IT service provider.

 In this post, I’ll provide information on why your business needs to have a Service Level Agreement.
-In addition, I’ll discuss the incorporation of a penalty, and point out additional items to look for in a strong Service Level Agreement.
+Also, I’ll discuss the incorporation of a penalty, and point out additional items to look for in a healthy Service Level Agreement.

 Let’s take a look!